 Synthetic growth hormone therapy can successfully treat low levels of HGH.
 Regular, often daily, injections of synthetic growth hormones can significantly increase HGH levels in your body.
-The injections get administered into the body's fatty tissues, such as the thighs, buttocks, or back of the arms.
+The injections are administered into the body's fatty tissues, such as the thighs, buttocks, or back of the arms.
 Treatment usually consists of daily injections, and many people notice improved results in as little as three to four months.
 Depending on your HGH level, treatment can last several years.

-Side effects of HGH injections are typically insignificant, but can include:
+Side effects of HGH injections are typically insignificant but can include:

 - Hip pain.